alcthach/bikeshare-to/docs/dev_log/bikeshare_devlog_20220912.md

 - And write the data from the imported table to the main table appropriately...
 - Also ensure that the csv is written to a table names `temp_table` or something of that effect in order to write a procedure or a function that will move the data over to the main table
 - Some solutions to consider: https://stackoverflow.com/questions/21018256/can-i-automatically-create-a-table-in-postgresql-from-a-csv-file-with-headers

+Alright so it looks like I got my script to load csv to the database correctly.
+From there I need to initialize a main table where all the rows will live after they've been processed.

+- What's interesting is that `pgfutter` did not identify what the data types were that were going in
+- I'll take a moment to look into this b/c I'll need to initialize the main table here